 - Those who have just come to the end of their education and have realised their passions have changed.
-At this point they might not have studied a necessary subject required for the course they want to study.
-For these students the foundation degree offers an avenue into their dream degree.
+At this point, they might not have studied a necessary subject required for the course they want to study.
+For these students, the foundation year offers an avenue into their dream degree.

 - Those who have taken a gap in education, whether that is people who have gone straight into work or for some other reason.
-For these students the foundation degree offers a way to enter the university and make sure they are fully prepared for exciting journey ahead.
+For these students, the foundation year offers a way to enter the university and make sure they are fully prepared for exciting journey ahead.

 What are the entry requirements?

 Entry to the foundation year is just like any other university course.
 Each individual programme has a UCAS point tariff.
 I would advise looking on the University of Derby website and searching for the programme you are interested in.
 This way you will get the most up-to-date information.